CSB-KaracaLab/prot-on_web/README.md

 #### To Run the PROT-ON Webserver

 Before running the PROT-ON application, you must create an environment file named .env for Celery configuration.
-This file should include user information for the RabbitMQ server, as shown below.
+This file should includes user information for the RabbitMQ server, as shown below.
 ```
 CELERY_BROKER_URL=amqp://<username>:<password>@localhost/<hostname>
 CELERY_BACKEND_URL=db+sqlite:///proton.db
 SECRET_KEY="YOUR_SECRET_KEY"
 ```

-Now, your PROT-ON application successfully deployed and can accessible by typing DNS name or IP address on your browser.
-As a last step you must open two terminal tabs on PROT-ON working directory, and run following commands to initate background and scheduled tasks, respectively.
-Note that, if any change or bugs occured in the scripts, please rerun the followings.
+The last step, you must open two terminal tabs on PROT-ON working directory, and run following commands to initate background and scheduled tasks (You must run these commands at out of the environment), respectively.
+Note that, if any change or bugs occured in the scripts, please rerun them together with supervisor command below.

 ```
 sudo celery -A app.celery worker --loglevel==info